 Camp a total of at least 20 nights at designated Scouting activities or events.
 One long-term camping experience of up to six consecutive nights may be applied toward this requirement.
 Sleep each night under the sky or in a tent you have pitched.
 If the camp provides a tent that has already been pitched, you need not pitch your own tent.

 So just what is (and what isn’t) a camping night?
 Let’s ask the expert.

 The expert’s response

-This comes from Michael LoVecchio of the BSA’s Member Experience Innovation Team.
+This comes from Michael LoVecchio of the BSA’s program team.